 Additionally, pursuant to subscription agreements entered into in connection with the consummation of the Business Combination, the Company issued, and certain investors purchased, \$150.0 million aggregate principal amount of unsecured convertible notes due 2026 (the "Notes") concurrently with the closing of the Business Combination.
-As a result of the sale of certain assets relating to the business of Complex Networks, as discussed within Note 19 herein (the "Disposition"), the Company repaid approximately \$30.9 million of the Notes on March 7, 2024, leaving approximately \$119.1 million aggregate principal amount of Notes outstanding as of March 31, 2024.
+As a result of the sale of certain assets relating to the business of Complex Networks, as discussed within Note 19 herein (the "Disposition"), the Company repaid approximately \$30.9 million of the Notes on March 7, 2024.
+The Company also repaid approximately \$0.3 million of the Notes on June 21, 2024, leaving approximately \$118.8 million aggregate principal amount of Notes outstanding as of June 30, 2024.
+Refer to Note 19 herein for additional details.